-20 Best Online Co-op Games For PlayStation 4 - Gameranx
+32 Best Online Co-op Games For PlayStation 4 - Gameranx

 - Release: May 26, 2017

 Friday the 13th: The Game can support up to eight players, seven of which are camp counselors while one will take on the role of Jason Voorhees.
-There are two end goals of the game, the players will work together in order to defeat Jason while the main enemy player will search and slaughter the hidden camp counselors.
+There are two end goals of the game: the players will work together in order to defeat Jason while the main enemy player will search and slaughter the hidden camp counselors.

-Intended for players to use their microphones within the game to communicate, camp counselors are only able to hear each other when they are nearby or through the use of a walkie talkie.
-This system helps add some suspense especially with Jason capable of moving around the map quickly as well as adding some suspense throughout the match.
-Unfortunately, the game was hit with some legal issues and it’s really unclear at this point if the game will continue to thrive.
-As of right now, the original creator behind the character won the battle.
-While the original development team stepped away from the project, Black Tower Studios stepped up to continue maintenance for the title.
+Intended for players to use their microphones within the game to communicate, camp counselors are only able to hear each other when they are nearby or through the use of a walkie-talkie.
+This system helps add some suspense, especially with Jason capable of moving around the map much more quickly.

-Even if this game doesn’t offer new content in the future, players can still get plenty of enjoyment whether playing with friends or other players around the world.
-Of course, we’re hoping new content is pushed out for the title and hopefully, the IP owners can work out a mutually beneficial deal with the original creator, Victor Miller.
+Even if this game doesn’t offer new content in the future, players can still find plenty of enjoyment whether playing with friends or other players around the world.